 Coconut oil is perhaps the most commonly used product made from coconuts.
 There are several ways to classify coconut oil.

-Virgin coconut oil and extra virgin coconut oil are both unrefined and usually made from fresh coconut.
+Virgin coconut oil is unrefined and usually made from fresh coconut.
 Heat may be used before or after the oil is expressed, in order to remove any water.
 This will ensure a longer shelf life.
 There are only a few virgin coconut oils that are truly raw.
 Why do you want it raw?
 Because that does preserve the flavor as well as all the nutrients in it.
-All virgin coconut oils should have a coconut taste, though this can vary from strong to very mild.
+All virgin coconut oils should have a coconut taste, though this can vary from strong to very mild. there is so such product as extra virgin coconut oil.
+If something is being advertised as such, it is a fake.

 Expeller pressed and centrifuged coconut oils usually have some heat used in the processing and cleaning of the oil.
 The color can vary from a tan color to an off white color depending on how clean it is.
 The oil may taste “off” and it can burn the tongue if it is not cleaned well.
 I use expeller pressed and centrifuged oils that are both very clean and delicate and do not have a sharp taste.